IBM/dbb/README.md

 * [IBM DBB Community](https://community.ibm.com/community/user/ibmz-and-linuxone/groups/topic-home/blog-entries?communitykey=20c9b889-9450-4ab6-8f11-8a5eb2b3342d)
 * [IBM DBB zAppBuild](https://github.com/IBM/dbb-zappbuild)

+## Versions
+Branches and tags are used in this repository to help clarify the appropriate DBB version for the example scripts and snippets.

+This repository has different branches, currently:
+* [main](https://github.com/IBM/dbb/tree/main) - The branch where current development occurs, and the DBB repository is for the most recent DBB major version.
+This branch may not be appropriate for older versions of DBB.
+Users of DBB 1.x may need to look to the dbb_1_x branch.
+* [dbb_1_x](https://github.com/IBM/dbb/tree/dbb_1_x) - For users of the DBB 1.x version, this is the appropriate matching branch for the repository.

+The individual specific versions are tagged, such as [v2.0.0](https://github.com/IBM/dbb/tree/v2.0.0) and [v1.1.14](https://github.com/IBM/dbb/tree/v1.1.4) tags.

 ## Contributing
 For instructions on how to contribute new samples and bug fixes, please read the [Contributions Guidelines](CONTRIBUTIONS.md).